Why do you need to get full analysis of your app and what are the best tools to do so?

 The magic of an app is that it can be updated.
 So any experienced developer knows that the initial launch of an app is not the end of the story.
 In fact, apps should always be put under a process of evolution and upgrading to ensure the long-term success.
 App analysis is an essential stage in that process.

 To sum up, Mobytelab hopes that this article makes it easier to understand how the number of downloads has no reflection on the real success of an application.
 Therefore, if you attempt to determine the desirability of your app, relying on the number of downloads count is not enough.
-Make the best use of the above programs to get the insight of user behavior, interaction, the appealing features, as well as problems and issues with the application that require repair.
+Make the best use of the above programs to get the insight of user behaviour, interaction, the appealing features, as well as problems and issues with the application that require repair.
 This allows you to tweak the app to massively improve your results.

 Once you thoroughly understand your users, it is possible to build customer loyalty, get them to spend more cash on in-app purchases and know how to update your app to make it more profitable, unique and functional.
 Carefully analyzes with these suggested tools will give the developer some hints about the necessary changes that can make him harvest a bumper crop from the app development.